Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

 \subsection{Cancellation lemmas}

-In this section we prove cancellation lemmas for type $D$ and type $DA$ structures over a dg-algebra.
-Everything will be done over the field $\mathbb{F}_2$.
-Both proofs are generalizations of the proof in the case of chain complexes.
-This result is well-known (see, for example, \cite[Section 2.6]{Levine10}).
-The only things the reader needs to know for later sections are Definition \ref{def:dacoeff}, Theorem \ref{thm:cancelda}, and the remarks at the end.
+In this section we state cancellation lemmas for type $D$ modules and type $\DA$ bimodules over dg-algebras.
+Both are generalizations of the cancellation lemma in the case of chain complexes.
+These results are well-known (see, for example, \cite[Section 2.6]{Levine10}).